martinberger-ch/oci-monitoring/README.md

 Note: This is an experimental environment!

 Installs a basic OCI monitoring solution with these components based on Ansible in Oracle Linux 8.
-The setups is tested for
+The setup is tested for

 - OL8 running in ESXi
-- OL8 running in Oracle Cloud Infrastructure with Public VCN
+- OL8 running in local VmWare

+OL8 is a base installation.

 Installed components by Ansible roles: